MICHIGAN

 (1751 - 1762), Sault Ste.
 Marie, U.P.

-A French fort located just east of town, built in 1751 to protect the fur trade.
-The British captured it in 1761, then it was destroyed by fire in 1762.
-The British continued to occupy this area until 1822. (see also ONTARIO page)
+A small French fort located just east of the present town, built in 1751 to protect the fur trade.
+The British occupied it in the fall of 1761 (or spring 1762 ?), then it was later destroyed by fire in December 1762.
+It was not rebuilt.
+There was no military garrison here during Pontiac's uprising in 1763.
+British traders returned to this area in 1768. (see also ONTARIO page 3)

 Fort Brady